futpix/caravans-in-australia/content/review/710-Masterpiece-Caravans-XTM---Full-Off-Road.md

   ogtitle: "Should I buy XTM - Full Off Road by Masterpiece Caravans?"
   ogdescription: "The Masterpiece Caravans XTM - Full Off Road is classed as Off Road, and sleeps 2-4 people.
 It is Australian made and comes in at Many sizes.
 It generally has Separate shower & toilet."
 categories: ["Masterpiece Caravans"]
-tags: ["Sleeps 2-4", "Many sizes", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2-4", "Many sizes", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "Various layouts & lengths fro 15'3 to 18'6"
 totalHeight: ""